 To assist Location Services, the eNB indicates the UE's Coverage Level to the MME.

-If the UE supports MT-EDT as indicated in the UE Network Capability, the MME shall consider this parameter to initiate MT-EDT as defined in clause 5.3.4B.6, and clause 5.3.5B.
+If the UE supports MT-EDT as indicated in the UE Network Capability (i.e. MT-EDT support for Control Plane CIoT EPS Optimization, MT-EDT support for User Plane CIoT EPS Optimization), the MME shall consider this parameter to initiate MT-EDT indication towards Serving GW during PDN connection establishment or mobility procedures, and handle the data size information that may receive during Downlink Data Notification procedures as defined in clause 5.3.4B.6, and clause 5.3.5B.

 3. If the UE identifies itself with GUTI and the MME has changed since detach, the new MME determines the type of the old node, i.e. MME or SGSN, as specified in clause 4.3.19, uses the GUTI received from the UE to derive the old MME/SGSN address, and sends an Identification Request (old GUTI, complete Attach Request message) to the old MME/SGSN to request the IMSI.
 If the request is sent to an old MME, the old MME first verifies the Attach Request message by NAS MAC and then responds with Identification Response (IMSI, MM Context).
 If the request is sent to an old SGSN, the old SGSN first verifies the Attach Request message by the P-TMSI signature and then responds with Identification Response (MM Context).
 If the UE is not known in the old MME/SGSN or if the integrity check or P-TMSI signature check for the Attach Request message fails, the old MME/SGSN responds with an appropriate error cause.
 The MM context contains security related information as well as other parameters (including IMSI) as described in clause 5.7.2 (Information Storage for MME).